Art for 2026 Masters Coverage on ESPN with Rory McIlroy, Scottie Scheffler, and Bryson Dechambeau.

 Spring is here and so is a tradition unlike any other.
-With plenty of storylines buzzing around Augusta National, here are the plots to keep an eye on and how to watch the 2025 Masters.
+With plenty of storylines around Augusta National, here’s our 2026 Masters Preview and how to watch the event with Sling.

 Nothing signifies Spring more than the return of The Masters.
 Golf’s first major championship of the season not only marks the arrival of warmer weather, but also the first time the world’s best players all finally compete in the same tournament.
 With the ever-changing golf landscape and players moving from the PGA Tour to LIV, the four majors (The Masters, PGA Championship, and the U.S. and British Opens) will be the only time talent from both tours will come together and play for the biggest honors in golf.